michaeljon/pipeline-builder/distrib.md

 # Notes and thoughts on distributing alignment

 See [the supplemental file](experiment.md) for actual timing and file sizes for the commands shown here.
+The experiment was run on `DPZw_k` which is a 30x Illumina sample.
+The script that ran the partial experiment is [also available](experiment). `THREAD_COUNT` was set there to 72.

 ## Alignment